 Note 1: Regarding the entry of Manufacturer’s Document References in the following table - you only need to reference the document number (and if desired the title) if the details of document number, title and revision status are listed in Clause 2.8.
 Comments are to be entered by the auditor to document compliance or noncompliance of a clause.

 Note 2: Even when there are no additional IEC/ISO 80079-34:2018 requirements to ISO 9001:2015 the auditor shall provide a verdict in accordance with the Note 3 below.
+The IECEx System expectation is that where the form specifies that “ISO 9001:2015 applies” for the manufacturing of Ex product, these requirements are reviewed and assessed as necessary by the ExCB irrespective of whether the manufacturer has ISO 9001:2015 certification (guidance on ExMC decisions in this area is available in 17021-1, Clause 9.1.3.4)

 Note 3: Possible audit verdicts: P = Pass, NA = Not applicable, F = Fail, add the Non-conformity number against a clause where a Non-conformity has been issued.